DocumentWrites/prebid-documentation/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 #### Step 1: Create an Ad Unit
 {:.no_toc}

-Initialize the `InterstitialAdUnit` with properties:
+Initialize the `InterstitialAdUnit` object with these properties:

-* `configId`
+* `configId` - this is the ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) generated on your Prebid server.
-* `minSizePercentage`
+* `minSizePercentage` - this specifies the minimum width and height as a percentage of the devices screen size.

 You can also assign the listener to process ad events.

 > **NOTE:** the `minSizePercentage` - plays an important role in the bidding process for display ads.
 If the provided space is not enough demand partners won't respond with bids.
+Make sure you provide ample space.

 #### Step 2: Load the Ad
 {:.no_toc}